-The curriculum of each candidate must be approved at the start of each session by the candidate's Adviser of Studies.
-Once approved, the curriculum may not be altered except with the approval of an Adviser of Studies.3
+The curriculum of each candidate must be entered on MyCampus by that candidate at the start of each session.
+Once this has been done, the curriculum may not be altered outwith the 'add-drop' period except with the approval of an Adviser of Studies.

-Assessment and re-assessment are governed by the Code of Assessment which is contained in the Fees and General Information for Students section of the University Calendar.
+Assessment and re-assessment are governed by the Code of Assessment which is contained in the 'University Fees and General Information for Students' section of the University Calendar.

-- 10.1 The progress of candidates shall be reviewed annually. - 10.2 In the case of an Honours programme, and subject to further requirements contained in the degree's supplementary regulations, a full-time candidate who has achieved an average of at least grade D3 across all third year courses contributing to the programme will be permitted to progress from Junior Honours to Senior Honours4. - 10.3 In the case of an Integrated Masters programme, and subject to further requirements contained in the degree's supplementary regulations, a full-time candidate who has achieved an average of at least grade C3 across all third year courses contributing to the programme will be permitted to progress to year 4; and a full-time candidate who has achieved an average of at least grade C3 across all fourth year courses contributing to the programme will be permitted to progress contributing to the programme will be permitted to progress to year 4; and a full-time candidate who has achieved an average of at least grade C3 across all fourth year courses contributing to the programme will be permitted to progress to year 5. - 10.4 The requirements for a full-time candidate to progress, other than those covered in §10.2 and §10.3 above, are set out in the degree's supplementary regulations. - 10.5 For a part-time candidate, the minimum achievement required to progress will be determined for and communicated to the candidate at the start of each session by the Chief Adviser for the degree on which the candidate is enrolled.
+- 10.1 The progress of candidates shall be reviewed annually. - 10.2 In the case of an Honours programme, and subject to further requirements contained in the degree's supplementary regulations, a full-time candidate who has achieved a grade point average of at least 9 (equivalent to grade D3) across all third year courses contributing to the programme will be permitted to progress from Junior Honours to Senior Honours. - 10.3 In the case of an Integrated Masters programme, and subject to further requirements contained in the degree's supplementary regulations, a full-time candidate who has achieved a grade point average of at least 12 (equivalent to grade C3) across all third year courses contributing to the programme will be permitted to progress to year 4; and a full-time candidate who has achieved a grade point average of at least 12 (equivalent to grade C3) across all fourth year courses contributing to the programme will be permitted to progress to year 5. - 10.4 The requirements for a full-time candidate to progress, other than those covered in §10.2 and §10.3 above, are set out in the degree's supplementary regulations. - 10.5 For a part-time candidate, the minimum achievement required to progress will be determined for and communicated to the candidate at the start of each session by the Chief Adviser for the degree on which the candidate is enrolled.
 A candidate who fails to meet this progress requirement must apply for re-admission to the Chief Adviser.